reframe-hpc/reframe/docs/config_reference.rst

    #.
 If the corresponding metadata files are not found, the processor information will be auto-detected.
       If the system partition is local (i.e., ``local`` scheduler + ``local`` launcher), the processor information is auto-detected unconditionally and stored in the corresponding metadata file for this partition.
       If the partition is remote, ReFrame will not try to auto-detect it unless the :envvar:`RFM_REMOTE_DETECT` or the :attr:`general.remote_detect` configuration option is set.
+      The commands for the remote auto-detection of processor topology can be configured through the :envvar:`RFM_REMOTE_COMMAND` or the :attr:`general.remote_command` configuration option.
-      In that case, the steps to auto-detect the remote processor information are the following:
+      The steps to auto-detect the remote processor information are the following:

         a.
-ReFrame creates a fresh clone of itself in a temporary directory created under ``.`` by default.
+ReFrame creates a temporary directory created under ``.`` by default.
-           This temporary directory prefix can be changed by setting the :envvar:`RFM_REMOTE_WORKDIR` environment variable.
+           This temporary directory prefix can be changed by setting the :envvar:`RFM_REMOTE_WORKDIR` environment variable or the :attr:`general.remote_workdir` configuration option.

         b.
-ReFrame changes to that directory and launches a job that will first bootstrap the fresh clone and then run that clone with ``{launcher} ./bin/reframe --detect-host-topology=topo.json``.
+ReFrame changes to that directory and launches a job for the topology auto-detection ``reframe --detect-host-topology=topo.json``.
            The :option:`--detect-host-topology` option causes ReFrame to detect the topology of the current host, which in this case would be one of the remote compute nodes.
+               -If a custom set of commands for topology detection is specified through :envvar:`RFM_REMOTE_COMMAND` or :attr:`general.remote_command`, ReFrame launches a job with the passed list of commands.
+                If the ``reframe --detect-host-topology=topo.json`` command is missing in the list of commands it is added at the end of the list (last command).
+               -Otherwise, ReFrame creates a fresh clone of itself in the temporary directory and launches a job that will first bootstrap the fresh clone and then run that clone with ``{launcher} ./bin/reframe --detect-host-topology=topo.json``.

       In case of errors during auto-detection, ReFrame will simply issue a warning and continue.